BRIEF SUMMARY AND INTRODUCTION: Until just a few

 the box" as to what kind of taxable entity it wanted to be.

-The new "check-the-box" regulations also allowed one-owner
+The new "check-the-box" tax regulations also allowed

 entity" (which excludes corporations and, in most cases,